Travel in the Spiritual Worlds

 But when we wake up from either a lucid dream or normal dream, we gain awareness and generally conclude they were both unreal and not very important in the scheme of things.
 We are in normal waking awareness and realize the limitations of the dream described above.

-Remembering multiple lives in sufficient detail will give us a unique perspective on our experience, helping us to see our current life in a context of a broader series of lives and experiences.
+However remembering multiple lives in a systematic fashion and with sufficient detail is a form of awakening to the past.
+This process will give us a unique perspective on our experience, helping us to see our current life in a context of a broader series of lives and experiences.
 The person who in the dream of everyday life identified him or herself with a single personality wakes up to discover other layers of personalities that are inherited from previous lives.
 As such, this awakening can be classified as a higher form (or degree) of awareness that brings wisdom and increased vision to our waking awareness.
 This vision will also provide us with a unique attitude towards death since we will know (instead of only hope) it is but a transition and not the end of our existence.

 And each awakening makes the previous existence seem in varying ways like a dream.